 Axos offers several different business banking accounts with different requirements and features.
 The entry-level account requires an initial deposit of $1,000 with no monthly fees even if the balance drops.

 The Axos Business Interest Checking account is a step up, but you will need to maintain a balance of $5,000.
-You will get an APY of 0.81% on your balance.
+You will get an APY of up to 1.01% on your balance.

 The accounts are FDIC insured, and the bank also offers several commercial loans.
 These include equipment financing, lines of credit, and several others.